THE UIC MANIFESTO

 We oppose the administration of the death penalty by the state.
-Only an infallible God has the ability to ensure that the party pronounced guilty is actually guilty.
+Only an infallible God can ensure that the party pronounced guilty is guilty.
 The death penalty is irreversible and as such is an unwise power to vest in the hands of any man or woman.

-The only legitimate use of force is in defense of individual rights — life, liberty, and justly acquired property — against aggression.
+The only legitimate use of force is in defence of individual rights — life, liberty, and justly acquired property — against aggression.
 This right inheres in the individual, who may agree to be aided by any other individual or group.
-We affirm the individual right to keep and bear arms, and oppose the prosecution of individuals for exercising their rights of self-defense.
-Private property owners should be free to establish their own conditions regarding the presence of personal defense weapons on their own property.
+We affirm the individual right to keep and bear arms and oppose the prosecution of individuals for exercising their rights of self-defence.
+Private property owners should be free to establish their own conditions regarding the presence of personal defence weapons on their own property.
 We oppose all laws at any level of government restricting, registering, or monitoring the ownership, manufacture, or transfer of firearms or ammunition.

 2.0 ECONOMIC LIBERTY

 Uniters want all members of society to have abundant opportunities to achieve economic success.
 A free and competitive market allocates resources in the most efficient manner.
 Each person has the right to offer goods and services to others in the free market.
 The only proper role of government in the economic realm is to protect property rights, adjudicate disputes, and provide a legal framework in which voluntary trade is protected.
 All efforts by the government to redistribute wealth, or to control or manage trade, are improper in a free society.